|

 I did get a souvenir though.
 My appendix ruptured

-after leaving Subic from an R&R. One
+after leaving Subic from an R&R. One night I was in some pretty bad

-night I was in some pretty bad pain, and had an ice bag the corpsman
+pain, and had an ice bag the corpsman gave to put on my side.

-gave to put on my side.
-I'm not sure why I did not try to switch
+I'm not sure why I did not try to switch places with the guy on the lower

-places with the guy on the lower rack, since I was on the top, but that
+rack, since I was on the top, but that night the bag stopper came out and

-night the bag stopper came out and it woke the two people below me.
-Hey!
+it woke the two people below me.
+Hey! you can't hit a guy in pain I

-two days of misery, and I went to Saigon
+yelled.
+A helo finally took me off after two days of misery, and I went

-duties was to wind the clocks in various compartments.
+of his duties was to wind the clocks in various compartments.

 I would stop in the engine room to check a sound